moritzhuetten/dmbounds/README.md

 ...
 ```

-Please have a look at the [tutorial.ipynb notebook](tutorial.ipynb) for further details.
+Please have a look at the [tutorial.ipynb notebook](tutorial.ipynb) for further details or [launch on Binder](https://mybinder.org/v2/gh/moritzhuetten/dmbounds/HEAD?labpath=tutorial.ipynb).

 &copy; M. H&uuml;tten and M. Doro, 2022